Please enter your email address, a new password will be emailed to you.

 Rental of the facility is limited to once a month up to three months in advance unless approved under a written agreement and approved by the Director or designee.
-If city business arises and use of the space is required, the rental may be canceled on short notice.
+If City business arises and use of the space is required, the rental may be canceled on short notice.
 Storage of supplies or any group items is prohibited.

-Damage deposits for recurring events may be sustained in a City account in lieu of refunding the deposit with each occurrence.
+Security deposits for recurring events may be sustained in a City account in lieu of refunding the deposit with each occurrence.

 Reservations cover a specific facility only, and not the surrounding grounds or park areas.

 Under no circumstances will any entire park be closed to accommodate a private group or function.

 Reservation requests are pending until confirmed by the City.
 Reservations that are missing any items required by the City will not be confirmed until the needed items have been provided to the City, e.g., insurance documentation, signed acknowledgment of rental policies, evidence supporting discounted rates or fee waivers, supplemental licensing or permits, etc. Pending reservation requests are subject to removal from the calendar if the required items are not received by the City’s deadline.

 If City action or inaction delays the processing of an otherwise timely and complete reservation request, that delay will not be counted against the Applicant.

 By City: The City of Lake Stevens reserves the right to cancel without notice or liability any confirmed event that conflicts with a City program or if the facility becomes unavailable due to maintenance or safety issues.
 A full refund by check or credit refund will be issued to the renter if the cancellation of a confirmed event is based solely on a City scheduling conflict.
 A refund by check or credit refund will be issued to the renter if the cancellation of a confirmed event is due to an unforeseen maintenance or safety issue.

 By Applicant/Renter: Determined by the facility's rental policy.